vincent-lg/talismud/README.md

 ## Ready to test, what should I do?

 If you're on Windows, you're lucky.
-In the "src" directory you'll find three executables.
+In the "talismud" directory you'll find three executables.
 Click on the "talismud.exe" file.
 A window will open telling you the game isn't running.
 You can click on start and try things out.

 But if you're not on Windows, don't worry too much.
 You will need Python 3.8 and install the dependencies in "requirements.txt".
 Then you can just: